 In 1972, the State of Washington passed a Public Records Act.
 The Public Records Act promotes transparency and an open government by making it easier to request and get copies of agency records.
 Each City of Seattle department has a Public Disclosure Officer who responds to public records requests for their respective units.
-The information below will help you make a records request from DPD.
-This list of all City of Seattle Public Records Officers will help you find records from other departments.
+The information below will help you make a records request from Seattle DCI.

-To make a public records request, you can use our request form.
 You can also send a written request that includes your full name, phone number, address, email address, and date of your request.
 Describe the specific records you are requesting and provide a timeframe, if possible.
+Send your request to:

 You can review our records, with an appointment, at no cost.
 However, these costs do apply:

 Many of our records are available online by searching our permit and property records.
 You can also get records from the Microfilm Library or Electronic Document Library at the PRC.